-Depression is a delicate subject to discuss, but also a serious epidemic wreaking global havoc.
+Depression is a delicate subject to discuss, but also a serious epidemic wreaking havoc globally.
 With traditional medication proving insufficient, many are turning to more natural remedies.
 Can we use CBD oil for depression to successfully alleviate its symptoms?
 Read on to find out.

 In the US alone, depression is among the most common psychological and psychiatric disorders.
 According to the survey conducted in 2017 by the National Institute for Mental Health (NIMH), an estimated 17.3 million (or 7.1%) of adults in the United States suffered from at least one major depressive episode that year.